A Bow Walk

 Go along Harley Grove

 Phoenix School stands on the site of Bow Open Air School, destroyed in WWII.
-At the end the former Congregational Chapel of 1836 is now a Sikh Temple.
+At the end the former chapel of 1854-5 is now a Sikh Temple (1979) having served as a synagogue from 1927.

-Return along Harley Grove and go left into Bow Road
+Return along Harley Grove and cross Bow Road into Merchant Street

 Go along Fairfield Road beside this building